 The Services using Access Control tutorial provides a walkthrough of using access control between services.

-You can configure rate limiting by creating a RateLimit resource.
+You can configure rate limiting between your workloads in NGINX Service Mesh by creating a RateLimit resource.

 Rate limits only affect the traffic from services that are in the sources list.
 Services not included in this list are able to pass unlimited traffic to their destination(s).